ⓘ We are reader-supported and may earn a small commission at no additional cost to you if a purchase is made through one of our links.

-5. Most Compact Coffee Machine: Automatic Drip Coffee Maker
+5. Best Budget Drip Filter Coffee Machine: Auspure Easy Drip Coffee Maker

-The Automatic Drip Coffee Maker is ultra-compact yet efficient.
-It is equipped with a 600-watt heating plate that allows for quick heating.
-With this machine, you will be able to brew 4 cups of coffee in just a few minutes.
-Additionally, it has the same keep-warm time as the first drip filter coffee machine on the list.
+The Auspure Easy Drip Coffee Maker is compact yet efficient.
+It is equipped with a high performance heating plate that allows for quick heating.
+With this machine, you will be able to brew 12 cups of coffee in just a few minutes.

 How We Researched the Best Drip Filter Coffee Machines